POL-220 Mobilizing for Justice (4 credits)

 The student examines the American national government from the perspective of the allocation of resources in society.
 They analyze the political interrelationships of public and private institutions, interest groups, elected and appointed officials, and citizens.
 In addition, they study the U.S. Constitution and the major ideological perspectives in American politics today.

-POL-301 Social Theory (4 credits)
+POL-301 The Search for Justice (4 credits)

 The student refines their own social philosophy by analyzing the ideas set forth by social theorists and critics.
 They compare different interpretations of social phenomena by examining their historical context, basic assumptions and interpretations, and societal implications.

-Prerequisite(s): CM-225 or Communications Level 3 ICM completed., POL-225
+Prerequisite(s): CM-225 or Communications Level 3 ICM completed., POL-225.

 POL-306 Race & Ethnicity in American Life (4 credits)